 Living Room: The living room has a multi fuel stove, freesat TV and DVD along with a selection of DVDs, games and books.

-Kitchen: Large kitchen dining area with range cooker, dishwasher, fridge, freezer (under counter) and microwave.
+Kitchen: Large kitchen dining area with wood burning stove, comfortable sofa and chair provide a great area to sit while others are cooking in the well stocked kitchen with range cooker, dishwasher, fridge, freezer (under counter) and microwave.
 There is a small utility room with washing machine and dryer.

-Bedrooms: Upstairs there are two double bedrooms with king sized beds and a twin bedded room (for bookings in 2022).
-On the ground floor there is a bunk room (full sized beds) for bookings for 2022, from 2023 there will be two single bedrooms and two double bedrooms at the house.
-Hair dryer.
+Bedrooms: Upstairs there are two double bedrooms with king sized beds and a single bedroom.
+On the ground floor there is a further bedroom with a small iron framed double bed.

 Garden: The house is set on a 25-acre working croft, but has a garden area around the property with lovely views of Loch Scridain from the picnic bench.

-Heating: Central heating throughout.
+Heating: Central heating throughout provided by a thermal store powered by electricity or via the kitchen wood burning stove (all wood provided).
 Ground mounted PV panels in the grounds of the cottage provide energy from a renewable source.

 Bed Linen and Towels: Bed linen and towels are provided for your stay.

-More at this Property: Wireless internet access is available in the cottage but cannot be guaranteed - suitable for checking emails (fairly slow connection).
+More at this Property: Starlink Wireless internet access is now available in the cottage with good access speeds on the internal Wi-Fi network suitable for most uses.
 High chair and cot provided.

 Arrival and Departure: Arrival after 5pm.
 Departure by 10am.

-Maximum Occupancy: The property sleeps a maximum of six (adults and children), plus one child in a cot under 24 months (cot available, please bring your own bedding).
+Maximum Occupancy: The property sleeps a maximum of six (adults and children, cot available, please bring your own bedding).
 Please note the number of persons occupying the accommodation must not exceed the number stated here.